praman2s/ta_brsu/README.md

 ta_brsu
 =======

-BRSU - Assignment List maintanence
+BRSU - Assignment List maintanence.
+Not meant to be forked or edited by students.
+It is just for maintanence.